MaJerle/lwesp/README.md

 ## Contribution

 I invite you to give feature request or report a bug.
-Please use issues tracker
+Please use issues tracker.